-If you want to import PDF to Excel displayed as icon or image, you don't need a PDF software but can do it with Microsoft itself.
+If you want to import a PDF to Excel displayed as an icon or image, you don't need PDF software but can do it with Microsoft itself.
 Follow the steps below:

 Step 2.
 In the pop-up window, select “Create New” and then “Adobe Acrobat Document”.
 If you check the “Display as icon”, the PDF document will be displayed as an icon.
 If you don’t check it, the PDF document will be imported into Excel as an image.
 You can choose depends on your needs.

 Step 3.
 Finally, click “OK” and you will see the effects.
 This is how you import PDF to Excel with Excel itself.